What is dopa-responsive dystonia (DRD)?

 Gracie and Harrison Colgrove's story

-Read about how Gracie and Harrison Colgrove's parents worked with the team at CHaD to diagnose and treat DRD.
+Read about how Gracie and Harrison Colgrove's parents worked with our team to diagnose and treat DRD.

 What are the symptoms?